Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 6. If delta is unsatisfactory, deselect TACAN FIX and repeat steps 2 through 7.
 7. FIX ENABLE button - Depress.

-> **Note:** During a TACAN FIX, the MAG VAR must be the same as the TACAN station magnetic
+> 💡 During a TACAN FIX, the MAG VAR must be the same as the TACAN station magnetic
 > variation, or the update will be in error.
 Given a TACAN station with a range of 100 NM from
 > ownship, a 1°MAG VAR error introduces a 1.74nm error into the ownship’s TACAN update.